Thessaly: Byzantine period

 Thessaly remained part of the East Roman "Byzantine" Empire after the collapse of Roman power in the west, and subsequently suffered many invasions, such as by the Slavic tribe of the Belegezites in the 7th century AD.
 The Avars had arrived in Europe in the late 550s.
 They asserted their authority over many Slavs, who were divided into numerous petty tribes.
-Many Slavs were galvanized into an effective infantry force, by the Avars.
+Many Slavs were made into an effective infantry force, by the Avars.
 In the 7th century the Avar-Slav alliance began to raid the Byzantine Empire, laying siege to Thessalonica and even the imperial capital Constantinople itself.

 By the 8th century, Slavs had occupied most of the Balkans from Austria to the Peloponnese, and from the Adriatic to the Black seas, with the exception of the coastal areas and certain mountainous regions of the Greek peninsula.
 Relations between the Slavs and Greeks were probably peaceful apart from the (supposed) initial settlement and intermittent uprisings.
 Being agriculturalists, the Slavs probably traded with the Greeks inside towns.
 It is likely that the re-Hellenization had already begun by way of this contact.
 This process would be completed by a newly reinvigorated Byzantine Empire.

 With the abatement of Arab-Byzantine Wars, the Byzantine Empire began to consolidate its power in those areas of mainland Greece occupied by Proto-Slavic tribes.
 Following the campaigns of the Byzantine general Staurakios in 782–783, the Byzantine Empire recovered Thessaly, taking many Slavs as prisoners.
 Apart from military expeditions against Slavs, the re-Hellenization process begun under Nicephorus I involved (often forcible) transfer of peoples.

 Many Slavs were moved to other parts of the empire such as Anatolia and made to serve in the military.
 In return, many Greeks from Sicily and Asia Minor were brought to the interior of Greece, to increase the number of defenders at the Emperor's disposal and dilute the concentration of Slavs.

-Late Medieval and Ottoman period
+Late Medieval period

 In 977 Byzantine Thessaly was raided by the Bulgarian Empire.
 In 1066 dissatisfaction with the taxation policy led the Aromanian and Bulgarian population of Thessaly to revolt against the Byzantine Empire under the leadership of a local lord, Nikoulitzas Delphinas.
 The revolt, which began in Larissa, soon expanded to Trikala and later northwards to the Byzantine-Bulgarian border.
 In 1199–1201 another unsuccessful revolt was led by Manuel Kamytzes, son-in-law of Byzantine emperor Alexios III Angelos, with the support of Dobromir Chrysos, the autonomous ruler of Prosek.
 Kamytzes managed to establish a short-lived principality in northern Thessaly, before he was overcome by an imperial expedition.